X4BNet/x4b-status/content/issues/2025-07-26-lux-interruption.md

   - LU1
 severity: disrupted
 ---
+*Update* Up.
+No information currently from upstream.
+Will leave open as more interruptions are posssible during the night.

 *Update* Appears down again.

 *Update* Upstream reports resolved through early moving our hardware to Switzerland.